Combined MSc and Diploma in Endodontics

 Applicants who received their qualifying degree from a country in which English is not the primary language must present evidence of proficiency in English.
 One of the following tests of English proficiency is acceptable:

 The minimum TOEFL score required is 580 paper-based or 93 internet-based, taken within twenty-four (24) months prior to the time of submission of the application.
-TOEFL score sheets must be sent directly from the Educational Testing Centre in sealed and official envelopes.
+TOEFL score sheets must be sent directly from the Educational Testing Centre in sealed and official envelopes or submitted through the TOEFL website.
+The institution code for UBC is 0965 and the Faculty of Dentistry code is 38.
 Photocopies of test scores are not acceptable.

 A minimum overall band score of 7.0 is required with a minimum score of 6.5 in each component of the academic (not general) IELTS test.
-IELTS score sheets must be sent directly from source in sealed and official envelopes.
+IELTS score sheets must be sent directly from source in sealed and official envelopes, or you may e-mail us your "Test Report Form Number" if you have notified IELTS for UBC access.
 Photocopies of test score are not acceptable.